MartinFinkenflugel/ClearMap2Documentation/README.md

 References
 ==========

-Cite us if you use the sofware in any form:
+Cite us if you use the software in any form:

     @article{kirst2020mapping,
        title={Mapping the fine-scale organization and plasticity of the brain vasculature},